ChinenyeNoraOkey/Bank-Customers-Data-Analysis/ReadMe.md

 ## Key Insights

-- The overall churn rate is approximately XX%.
+-  The overall churn rate is approximately 20.4%.

-- Customers in [Geography] and aged [30–45] are more likely to churn.
+-  Inactive members are more likely to churn than active ones.

-- Inactive members and those with more products tend to churn more.
+-  Customers with multiple products (especially 2+) showed higher churn rates.

+-  Churned customers had, on average, higher account balances than those who stayed.

-- Surprisingly, customers with higher balances and low credit scores also churn.
+-  Customers with low credit scores are more likely to churn.

+-  Specific age groups (especially 36–45 years old) and certain geographies showed higher churn patterns.

-These insights can help the bank better target at-risk customers.
+These insights reveal both engagement and risk factors that the bank can act upon.

 ## Recommendations
--  Create retention programs targeting high-risk demographics.

-- Reward active users to reduce inactivity churn.

-- Conduct product satisfaction surveys for multi-product users.
+- Retention programs should be tailored for inactive and multi-product customers

-- Educate customers on credit health to improve engagement.
+- Educate and support customers with low credit scores to build trust and engagement

+- Evaluate satisfaction and usability of bundled products to address multi-product churn

+- Monitor churn-prone regions and age groups more closely to personalize communication and service